wix-incubator/DetoxInstruments/.github/ISSUE_TEMPLATE/bug-report---profiler-framework.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Crash dump**
+If your issue is a crash, please provide a crash dump or a stack trace.

 **Mac (please complete the following information):**
  - Model: [e.g. MacBook Pro 2018]
  - OS: [e.g. macOS 10.14.1]